nabinn/DS_and_Algorithms/README.md

 # DS and Algorithms
-Exploring data structures and algorithms in Python.
+Exploring Data Structures and Algorithms in Python.

 ## References:
 - [Problem Solving with Algorithms and Data Structures using Python](http://interactivepython.org/runestone/static/pythonds/index.html)